sk3p7ic/zeriff/README.md

 - [x] File diffing.
 - [X] Can specify two files and get their diff.
-- [ ] Create a web server with
+- [X] Create a web server with
-  - [ ] Route to check two files and get the patch
+  - [X] Route to check two files and get the patch
   - [ ] Documentation route?
+- [ ] Update tests for web server to follow a more proper format
 - [X] Command-line args to either start server or run a diff locally
 - [ ] Potentially make diff follow a universal format?